VladimirMakarof/tailwindcss/README.md

 This project was created as an educational exercise and is not actively maintained.
 However, if you would like to contribute to the project, feel free to submit a pull request.

 # Credits
-This project was created by [your name] as part of [your course or program name].
+This project was created by Vladimir Makarov as part of course from [webDev](https://www.youtube.com/watch?v=rW38WPa4ekA) .
 It uses the following open-source tools:

 * [Tailwind CSS](https://tailwindcss.com)- A utility-first CSS framework for rapidly building custom user interfaces.
 * [Node.js](https://nodejs.org/en/) - A JavaScript runtime built on Chrome's V8 JavaScript engine.